-$$\mathcal{E} = \mathcal{F} \cdot \text{Pr(entry)}. \tag{10}$$
+$$\mathcal{E} = \mathcal{F} \cdot \Pr(\text{entry}). \tag{10}$$

 Through (9), the expected number of entrants depends on the equilibrium location conjectures, which in turn depend on the expected number of entrants.
 Solving for equilibrium location and entry probabilities thus requires knowledge of \mathcal{F} .
 Most available datasets include information on actual entrants, but not on those who consider entering but choose not to.
 Cotterill and Haller (1992) who study entry into grocery retailing, deal with this problem by setting the potential entrant pool equal to the number of major chains.
 Nonchain-affiliated retailers have a significant presence in the current application, and I instead estimate the model by fixing the potential entrant pool exogenously at different values.
-One alternative I consider is setting the number of potential entrants such that 50% enter into the market.
-As a second alternative, I assume that a fixed number of firms consider entry into each market, equivalent to the approach of Cotterill and Haller.
+One alternative I consider is setting that a fixed number of firms consider entry into each market, equivalent to the approach of Cotterill and Haller.
 I use a potential entrant pool of 50 firms, which for most markets is more than twice the number of actual entrants.
 I can compare the estimated parameter values under the two different assumptions on potential entrants.